 I don’t know why, but when I’m sad or going through a breakup, instead of listening to happy music, I actually like listening to sad music, especially if I can find one that makes me feel as if it’s specifically written about what I’m going through.
 The sadder the better!

 Ready to press play?
-Here are my favorite movies for anyone who’s in a long-distance relationship.
+Here are my favorite long distance relationship movies:

 Like Crazy (2011) was at the top of the list for me.
 Starring Anton Yelchin and Felicity Jones, this drama is about Anna, a British foreign exchange student, who falls in love with Jacob while she is studying in the U.S. At the end of her degree, she struggles with leaving him and decides to stay, despite her Visa restrictions.
 When she tries to re-enter the country, she is unable to, thus marking the beginning of their long-distance journey.